MatteoJoliveau/nix-dotfiles/README.md

 nix-shell '<home-manager>' -A install
 ```

 Clone the repository somewhere handy.
-The clone directory will be symlinked with the files' final destination so that any change
+The cloned directory will be symlinked with the files' final destination so that any change
 made to this repo will instantly reflect on the target system.

 ```bash